 At last count by the AMA’s Physician Practice Benchmark Surveys in 2020 (PDF), 49.1% of physicians were working in practices wholly-owned by physicians, but that figure had fallen from 60.1% in 2012.
 Nevertheless, private practice remains a vibrant choice for many physicians.

 The AMA supports physicians in pursuing the practice arrangement that best suits them individually as they deliver high-quality care to their patients.
 The AMA offers in-depth resources to consider all practice options.

+For years, the AMA’s news writers have been aggregating sharp advice on succeeding in private practice that comes from those who know best—your physician peers who have done it.
 Drawing from our library of news articles on private practice, here are eight keys to succeeding as a private practice physician.